MoCsabi/WRO2025-FE-StormsNGR/src/README.md

 If there are no close walls the robot will decide the driving direction using the LiDAR.
 To make the measurements reliable it first goes forward, and then using the powerful `findNearestPointAbs` function checks which direction the open space is, and from this determines the driving direction.

 After this both cases join, and the robot enters a simple loop which consists of going straight and arc-ing in the right, previously decided direction in the corners.
 The robot goes forward until the distance from the front wall is so a 90° arc will end in the next straight section's outer lane.
+To maximize the speed of the robot while keeping the corner turns precise the robot accelerates in the beginning of the straight sections and decelerates before taking the turn.
 Since the robot only drives in the outer lane the walls' randomization is effectively ignored, therefore reducing the possible scenarios we have to test, enabling us to test these few scenarios more, and in turn increases the run's constancy.
 After every turn we set an angle offset variable so that "forward" will always be 0°, this way the 4 straight sections and turns are exactly the same.
 This can be seen in the following pseudo-code segment:

 ```python
 repeat 12 times: